 On the walk to the park, we also saw a lone swan nesting, or resting, by a viaduct.
 It was strange to see that in a “no-man’s-land” off the eastern part of downtown, but as always, it was welcome.

-Now, here’s the reason for why I placed a “Continue reading” button for those who came through the archives… I need to find the screenshot of this now-deleted-Facebook-account:
+Now, here’s the reason for why I placed a “Continue reading” button for those who came through the archives…a sad photo:

 This happened two years ago, in 2014.
 I found the Canada Warbler around 8:30 AM one morning outside the iconic blue-mirrored Windsor Salt building in Pointe Claire, QC.
 I’ve also found dead birds outside greenhouses, too.
 I’m sure many more are found every day.
 Though Montreal isn’t directly in a flyway, our glass buildings kill more birds than should ever have been permitted by the city.